Effective Donor Communication is Personalized

 The Challenge:

-But copy that speakes to everyone often results in a message that speaks to no one.
+Copy that speaks to everyone often results in a message that speaks to no one.

 The Solution:

-- We wove data into the stories, such as the number of years they had been giving to the Foundation and their areas of support.
+- We wove data into the stories, such as the number of years they had been giving and their areas of support.

 - Donors saw again how their personal support benefits their community.

-The CTA guided them to a personalized landing page via a PURL, where they were greeted by name a nd offered an opportunity to download useful information and provide feedback.
-Their response created actionable leads for the planned giving team at the Grand Rapids Community Foundation.
+The CTA guided them to a personalized landing page via a PURL, where their response created actionable leads for the planned giving team.